-6 Tips for Making a Storm Related Insurance Claim
+6 Insurance Tips for Making a Storm Damage Claim

 Sometimes Mother Nature likes to shake things up a little.
 If your home didn’t weather a storm as well as you hoped it would, we’ve got some tips to help you file an insurance claim for storm damage and get back on track quickly.
 Here’s where you should start.

 Act quickly.
-Making a claim to your insurance company for damage in a timely matter is important for a couple reasons.
+Filing a claim with your insurance company for storm damage in a timely matter is important for a couple reasons.
 Most insurance policies limit your time to file a claim, which makes being quick to connect essential.
-You’ll also want to repair the damage before it has a chance to get worse, so reporting your claim early is the best approach.
+You’ll also want to repair the damage to your home or property before it has a chance to get worse, so reporting your claim early is the best approach.

 Review your policy.
 If you know what your homeowners policy and optional insurance covers, how to proceed and what you can expect from the process, you’ll be better prepared to plead your case.
 Every insurance policy and claim is different.
 Reviewing your policy gives you information that specifically applies to you.

 Document everything.
 It’s smart to keep a log of the storm and the damage.
 Save news reports and take pictures immediately after to document any damage.
-If you’ve taken advantage of our DreamVault app to create your home inventory, you’re one step ahead!
-And this is where your work will pay off!
+Don’t start cleaning up until you’ve documented as much of the damage as is safe and wait to handle the big messes until after a claims adjuster has assessed the situation.

 Be wary of scammers.
 Unfortunately, storm damage can bring scammers to your area with promises of quick and cheap repairs.
 Whether you’re filing an insurance claim or not, research anyone who offers to repair your home.
 Look for contractors who are licensed, insured and experienced.

 We’re here to help you protect and restore all that matters most to you.
-Connect with your American Family Insurance agent if your home was damaged in a storm or if you want to protect your home with a storm insurance check-up.
+The fastest and easiest way to report storm damage to your home or property is with the MyAmFam app.
+File a claim, upload photos of the damage and track your claim’s status all from within the app.
+You can also connect with your American Family Insurance agent if your home was damaged in a storm to file a claim or better understand what your homeowners insurance covers.